 WHOSE OFFICE IS IT, ANYWAY?

-Have your team members send a photo of their home offices so that everyone can guess whose workspace is whose.
+Have each member send a photo of their home offices so that everyone can guess whose workspace is whose.

 This can be done with a variety of objects: coffee mugs, pets, view outside the window etc.